MAleemH/muhammad-aleem-portfolio/README.md

 ### Usage

-To run the project, open index.html file.
+To run the project, click https://maleemh.github.io/muhammad-aleem-portfolio/.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>